The Wiedemann-Franz law in doped Mott insulators without quasiparticles: Lorenz number and its temperature and parameter dependence

-At low temperatures, below $T_{\mathrm{xo}}$, both the thermal and charge transport are controlled by the kinetic energy.
-This conclusion can be reinforced by looking at the Lorenz number, the ratio between the thermal and charge transport $L\equiv \kappa/(T\sigma)$, as shown in Fig.~\ref{fig:lorenz}.
-Aside from half-filling in the Mott insulator, where $L$ diverges with decreasing temperature, in the doped metals $L$ displays a similar cross-over at $\sim T_{\mathrm{xo}}$.
-Above $T_{\mathrm{xo}}$, $L$ has a non-monotonic temperature dependence and decreases with increasing doping, primarily influenced by the potential energy contributions to thermal transport and the flow of double occupancies.
-The system lacks long-lived quasiparticles and is comprised of incoherent electrons with extraordinarily short mean-free-paths.
-Below $T_{\mathrm{xo}}$, $L$ has a weak doping dependence and increases with decreasing temperature.
-As $T \rightarrow 0$ for the temperatures that we can access, $L$ appears to approach $L_0\equiv \pi^2/3$ -- the Lorenz number predicted by the Wiedemann-Franz law.
+The Lorenz number $L(T)$ highlights the correlation between thermal and charge transport (Fig.~\ref{fig:lorenz}).
+Aside from the half-filled Mott insulator, where $L$ diverges with decreasing temperature, in the doped metals $L$ shows a cross-over similar to that in $\kappa$ and $\sigma$.
+At high temperatures, high-energy excited states become important~\cite{Huse,Kadanoff}, such that quasiparticles are not well-defined and electrons have extraordinarily short mean-free-paths. $L$ has a nonmonotonic temperature dependence and decreases with increasing doping.
+Below $T_{\mathrm{xo}}$, $L$ displays substantially reduced doping dependence, collapsing roughly onto a single set of curves.
+This set of curves increases monotonically with decreasing temperatures, approaching a constant that roughly corresponds to $L_0= \pi^2/3$ -- the Lorenz number as predicted by the Wiedemann-Franz law.

-As the Wiedemann-Franz law applies only to the asymptotically low-temperature limit, where one can learn much more about the fate of the Fermi liquid~\cite{PhysRevB.105.115113,erezcommu}, the fact that our results approach $L_0$ is rather surprising for a strongly correlated system without quasiparticles.
-In principle, the Lorenz number $L$ can be arbitrary in the absence of long-lived quasiparticles, since neither Boltzmann theory nor the Wiedemann-Franz law should be generally applicable.
-However, both charge and heat transport are controlled primarily by the electronic kinetic energy at low temperatures, independent of $U$ or $t'$ (see Fig.~S5 in the Supplementary Materials).
-Even though the system has no long-lived coherent quasiparticles, as indicated by the temperature dependence of $D^{-1}$ in Fig.~\ref{fig:diffusivities}, electrical and thermal transport in this doped strongly correlated Mott insulator still appear to obey the Wiedemann-Franz law.
-Our results are quite generic to strongly correlated systems and provide a ``beyond-Boltzmann'' understanding of traditional transport ratios.
+In the Hubbard model, relaxation primarily occurs through Umklapp scattering.
+To test its impact on the conductivities and $L$, we modulate Umklapp scattering by modifying the Hubbard $U$ and next-nearest-neighbor hopping $t'$, with the results shown in Fig.~\ref{fig:parameters}.
+The high-temperature peak position of $L$ is largely controlled by $U$, increasing with increasing $U$, similar to the behavior of the specific heat [see fig.~S9 in~\cite{supplementary}].
+For temperatures below the cross-over, there is no strong dependence of $L$ on either $U$ or $t'$, suggesting that the low-temperature behavior is quite generic to the strongly correlated Hubbard model: changing the shape of the Fermi surface ($t'$) or the strength of Umklapp scattering ($U$) does not appreciably alter $L$ at the temperatures accessible through DQMC.